 The following IPs/IP ranges must be allowed access to/from your institution.
 (Note that the IP ranges below are in CIDR notation.)

-- In the U.S.A. (refers to the Ex Libris Chicago data center):
+- In the U.S.A. (refers to the Ex Libris Chicago and Moses Lake data centers):

 - In Canada (refers to the Ex Libris Canadian data center):